amzn/selling-partner-api-docs/guides/use-case-guides/notifications-use-case-guide-v1.md

 You can subscribe to various notifications, depending on the selling partner information that you want to receive.

 The following **notificationType** values indicate the notification type:
+  - [ANY_OFFER_CHANGED](#any_offer_changed).
+Sent whenever there is a change in any of the top 20 offers, by condition (new or used), or if the external price (the price from other retailers) changes for an item listed by the seller.

+  - [B2B_ANY_OFFER_CHANGED](#B2B_ANY_OFFER_CHANGED).
+Sent whenever there is a change in any of the top 20 B2B offers, in the form of any price change (either single unit or quantity discount tier prices) for an item listed by the seller.

   - [BRANDED_ITEM_CONTENT_CHANGE](#branded_item_content_change).
 Sent whenever there is a change to the title, description, or bullet points for any ASIN that the selling partner has a brand relationship with.

   - [ITEM_PRODUCT_TYPE_CHANGE](#item_product_type_change).
 Sent whenever there is a change to the product type name of any ASIN that the selling partner has a brand relationship with.

-  - [ANY_OFFER_CHANGED](#any_offer_changed).
-Sent whenever there is a listing change for any of the top 20 offers, by condition (new or used), or if the external price (the price from other retailers) changes for an item listed by the seller.

   - [FEE_PROMOTION](#fee_promotion).
 Sent when a promotion becomes active.